fransimo/fransimo_info/content_book/docs/presence/_index.en.md

 {{% /columns %}}

-From the most subtle, like [tameana](tameana/) and [craniosacral biodynamics](biodinamica_craneosacral/), to [tantric massage](masaje_tantrico/), we can explore paths to expand your awareness, remind your body how to restore its inherent health, or simply find a moment of peace.
+From the most subtle, like [tameana](tameana/) and [craniosacral biodynamics](biodinamica_craneosacral/), to [holistic massage](masaje_holistico/), we can explore paths to expand your awareness, remind your body how to restore its inherent health, or simply find a moment of peace.

 If you feel the calling, you can check out the [services and prices](prices/) and [contact me](../contact).